anmarjarjees/express-app/README.md

     - On Windows PowerShell, use this command:
         > $env:DEBUG='myapp:*'; npm start

+NOTES:
-NOTE: Don't forget to change the name "myapp" with your application name like "auto-gen-express-app" for me:
+- Don't forget to change the name "myapp" with your application name like "auto-gen-express-app" for me
+- You need to be inside the actual express application folder which is in my case "auto-gen-express-app" in order to run this command:

     - I am using powershell, so the command will be:
+    ```
         > $env:DEBUG='auto-gen-express-app:*'; npm start
+    ```

 You will see this message: auto-gen-express-app:server Listening on port 3000 +0ms